The Way To Cap-off A Beautiful Smile

 They may be placed on teeth that still have their nerve or ones that have had root canal treatment and so have no nerve.
 Crowns may be made of various materials such as ceramic, metal or porcelain over a metal base.
 This will depend on the condition of the tooth, position in the mouth and need for strength.

-Firstly your tooth will be prepared and a detailed impression mould will be taken.
+Firstly your tooth will be prepared and a digital impression or scan will be taken.
 A temporary crown may be placed while your permanent crown is being crafted in a dental laboratory where it’s also colour matched to your other teeth, or a new whiter colour created.

 At your second appointment your temporary crown, if one was used, is replaced by your permanent crown.
 It is checked for fit and comfort before being permanently secured, restoring your smile and bite.